-After a competitive bid process, was selected as our Electricity Supplier with a contract starting on the date of your scheduled , 20XX meter reading and expiring on your , 20XX meter reading.
-A comparison of the rates for the aggregation program and current rates for National Grid Basic Service are shown below.
+After a competitive bid process, was selected as our E Electricity Supplier with a contract starting on the date of you scheduled, 2 20XX meter reading and expiring on your , 20XX meter reading.
+A comparison of the rates for the aggregation program and c urrent rates for National Grid Ba sic Service are shown below.